NeutrinoCorp/ddderr/README.md

 In conclusion, `DDD Error` aims to _ease the lack of exception handling_ in The Go Programming Language by defining a _wide selection of common exceptions_ which happen inside the _domain and/or infrastructure_ layer(s).

-_Note: `DDD Error` is dependency-free, it uses built-in packages such as errors package._
+_Note: `DDD Error` is dependency-free, it complies with Go's built-in error interface and avoids reflection to increase overall performance._

 ## Installation
 Install `DDD Error` by running the command